darasus/ai-blog/content/5-tricks-to-help-you-master-javascript-in-5-minutes.md

   used in the language.
 The following 11 concepts are essential to understanding the language properly.
 These concepts will help you master Javascript in 5 minutes.
+intro: >-
+  If you’ve just started learning programming or are struggling to get a grasp of it, Javascript can be one tough nut to crack.
+This dynamic and functional programming language is used for creating interactive websites and applications.

+  The scope of Javascript has grown exponentially in the last couple of years due to its widespread use for designing interactive websites and developing mobile apps.
+In addition to that, it’s also a great first programming language because of its simplicity, accessibility, and ease of availability online.

+  But like any other skill or piece of knowledge, mastering it requires practice and perseverance.
+If you find yourself struggling with this programming language, read on for our 5 Tricks To Help You Master Javascript In 5 Minutes.
 ---

 ## Keep a Javascript Cheatsheet By Your Side